Gkreindler/GMMTools.jl/docs/src/tutorials/gmm.md

 --------------------
 ```

-This is quite similar to the result from using the `reg` function from `FixedEffectsModel.jl` (there are no fixed effects here)
+This is quite similar to the result from using the `reg` function from `FixedEffectsModel.jl` (note, there are no fixed effects here, but this works)
 ```julia
     r = reg(df, term(:mpg) ~ term(:acceleration))
     RegressionTables.regtable(r)